Colonsay Farm: Description

-Colonsay Farm is located on Doolong Road, at Kawungan in the southern portion of the city of Hervey Bay, and the farm buildings are accessed by a track that runs south from Doolong Road.
+Colonsay Farm is located on Doolong Road, at Kawungan in the southern portion of the former City of Hervey Bay, and the farm buildings are accessed by a track that runs south from Doolong Road.
 The 1940s dairy sits about 170 m north of the c.
 1909 house.
 The separator shed is about 20 m south-east of the house, under a large tree.
 The slab barn is about 60 m south-east of the house, and two piggeries are located just to the south of the barn.

 The 1940s dairy is a rectangular timber building, partly open to the east.
 It has single-skin walls clad with weatherboards and a gabled roof clad with metal sheets which extends to cover a small verandah to the north-east.
 The building is divided into three sections by two internal walls lined with vertical boards.
 From north to south these include: a hay storage room with a doorway to the east, and corrugated iron cladding to part of the west wall; a "walk-through" style bail section open to the yards to the east, with four bails and four exit doors in the west wall, along with stainless steel milk lines above the bails; and the milk room, containing a cream separator, milk cooling equipment, power board, electric motor and other machinery, two benches, wash trough and doors to the east and south.
 Floors are formed in concrete.
 Yards lie to the northeast and north of the dairy and are enclosed with timber post and rail fences.
 There is a concrete water tank to the south of the building.